typedb/typedb-docs/0001-typedb/02-dev/09-best.md

 * TypeQL extends the relational functionality of SQL and strongly types it, by separating entities and relations into distinct **concepts** with distinct attributes.

-    Relational tables are homogeneous in that they can be used both to represent a list of relation's roleplayers (a join table) or a list of entity's attributes (a regular table).
+    Relational tables (SQL) are homogeneous in that they can be used both to represent a list of relation's role players (a join table) or a list of entity's attributes (a regular table).
 These two types of table are indistinguishable from the perspective of a database engine without additional context or constraints.